zeisler/zeisler.github.io/resume/index.md

 # Open Source
 **Maintainer**

- * [active_mocker](https://github.com/zeisler/active_mocker):A tool to generate mocks from ActiveRecord models for unit tests that run fast because they don’t need to load Rails or a database.
+ * [active_mocker](https://github.com/zeisler/active_mocker): A tool to generate mocks from ActiveRecord models for unit tests that run fast because they do not need to load Rails or a database.

 # Experience Highlights

 ##Software Developer - **Fiduciary Benchmarks** ~ *9/2013 - Current*
 * Collaborated with business to create benchmarking algorithms for 401k and other Investment accounts.
-Paired with a customer facing benchmark result I also provided the business with dynamic automated documentation detailing how the result was computed.
+Paired with a customer facing benchmark results I also provided the business with dynamic automated documentation detailing how the results were derived.
 * Highly optimized JSON API using Ruby on Rails and PostgreSQL with large data sets.
 * Integrated Kendo Grid and Angular to create complex views of data.
 Including creating updating, deleting, filtering and sorting records service-side or client-side.
 * Paired with co-workers on features while practicing test driven development.